iamthebesthackerandcoder/AlphaZero.jl/README.md

 However, it ends up significantly stronger than the minmax baseline despite not being able to perform any search.

-For more information on training a Connect Four agent using AlphaZero.jl, see our full [tutorial](https://jonathan-laurent.github.io/AlphaZero.jl/dev/tutorial/connect_four/).
+For more information on training a Connect Four agent using AlphaZero.jl, see the full [tutorial](https://jonathan-laurent.github.io/AlphaZero.jl/dev/tutorial/connect_four/) from the original project.

 ### Resources

+**Note**: The following resources are from the original AlphaZero.jl project and provide comprehensive documentation and tutorials:

 - [JuliaCon 2021 Talk](https://www.youtube.com/watch?v=nbLmR0aDumo)
 - [Documentation Home](https://jonathan-laurent.github.io/AlphaZero.jl/dev/)